 - A few scrapes of fresh nutmeg to taste

 - ¾ cup dry breadcrumbs preferably sourdough (gluten free breadcrumbs are fine here too)

 - All purpose flour or equivalent for rolling the gnocchi

-- 1.5 tablespoons finely shredded wild or cultivated mint spearmint
+- 1.5 Tablespoons spearmint, thinly sliced wild or cultivated

 - ¼ cup dry white wine

-- Divide the tomato sauce between for small soup bowls or appetizer bowls, divide the gnocchi evenly between them, spooning the excess butter over the top of each.
-Garnish with a pinch of extra mint chiffonade if you have some, and pass the parmesan at the table.
+- Divide the tomato sauce between four small soup bowls.
+Divide the gnocchi evenly between them, spooning the excess butter over the top of each.
+Garnish with a chiffonade of mint if you have some and pass the parmesan.